-The College farm's 360 hectares, split between arable and grassland, supports many enterprises typical of the area.
+The College farm's 890 acres, split between arable and grassland, supports many enterprises typical of the area.
 The farm is at the heart of Bishop Burton College, which is England's National Centre of Vocational Excellence for Agriculture.

 With a fleet of the latest machinery and highly experienced farm staff, we pride ourselves on giving our students as much hands-on experience as possible, from milking the cows to training for fork lift and sprayer certificates.

 The College holds an annual Stockmanship competition, which is organised by staff to introduce students to the showing of stock and the husbandry techniques required to keep their animals in top condition.
 Classes include equine, dairy, beef, sheep and calf.

 Students are also encouraged to show College stock at external events such as Countryside Live and agricultural shows including Great Yorkshire, Lincolnshire and Driffield.

 The College farm operates in a commercial environment and so is subject to the same market forces as everyone else.

 The unit has been totally redesigned with pig health, welfare and performance as priorities.
 Our 'farrowing village' is a first, with sows farrowing outdoors in pig arcs within the unit.

 Pigs are straw-bedded throughout and the unit is managed to the standards required of the RSPCA Freedom Foods scheme.